Teradata has several ways of external loading data. The Teradata load utilities can be divided into two groups:

 Each group has its advantages and disadvantages.
 Depending on the requirements, you may choose to load your data either way.

 Historically, each load utility has been a separated tool offering its level of usability and syntax, but now Teradata provides a standard tool, which is thought to accumulate the functionality of all different instruments: the Teradata Parallel Transporter (TPT).
 Nevertheless, all specialized tools still exist and can be used.

 Many useful new features have been added into TPT, but the new scripting language is inconvenient.

 The Teradata Utilities for Loading

 This article is not thought to teach you the syntax of this tools.
-Please take a look at http://www.info.teradata.com/ if you need are interested in the syntax.
+Please take a look at the Offical Teradata Documentation if you are interested in the syntax.
 The goal of this article is to give you advises about how and when each tool should be used.

 Fastload and Multiload are the most efficient load utilities, as the data is loaded in blocks of 64 kilobytes of data.
 BTEQ and TPump insert each row separately, using transaction handling (offering rollback functionality).